K4kug3n/NTH/README.md

 </div>

-# Nth
+# NTH

-Nth (for "N-th project") is a toy project for learning purpose.
-Currently include a simple Vulkan renderer in real time with work in progress architecture.
+NTH (for "N-th project") include a simple Vulkan renderer in real time with work in progress architecture.
+It's a toy project for learning purpose.
-May include other tool help scene creation in future.
+May include other tool to help scene creation in future.